Dark 'Man of Steel' groomed to reboot Superman film franchise

 LOS ANGELES "Man of Steel," the latest iteration of the Superman series, lands on the big screen on Friday with the hopes that the dark, action-heavy film can revive the classic comic book superhero as a Hollywood franchise.

-But director , who is best known for 2007 action film "300" and 2009 superhero flick "Watchmen," told Reuters that it was a delicate balance staying faithful to Superman's story without retreading earlier film and television versions.
+But director Zack Snyder, who is best known for 2007 action film "300" and 2009 superhero flick "Watchmen," told Reuters that it was a delicate balance staying faithful to Superman's story without retreading earlier film and television versions.

 "I think a mistake would be to consciously ask, 'What mistakes have they done in the past?'
 That type of reactive approach - that's going to end in disaster," Snyder, 47, said.